department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 review option: A Veteran selects from one of the available review options when they request a decision review.
 The three review options are Supplemental Claim, Board Appeal, and Higher-Level Review.

 reviewer: Lowercase.
-The person at VA or Board Appeal who reviews the Supplemental Claim.
+Person who reviews Supplemental Claims.
+(As opposed to a senior reviewer, who reviews Higher-Level Reviews.)

 ### S